keu/docs/tutorials/astro-python-sdk.md

 ### Dataframe transformation

-To illustrate the power of the `@aql.dataframe` decorator, we simply convert our reporting table to a simple dataframe operation:
+To illustrate the power of the `@aql.dataframe` decorator, the DAG simply converts your reporting table to a simple dataframe operation:

 ```python
 @aql.dataframe